washingtonstateuniversity/WSU-Calendar/wp-content/plugins/the-events-calendar/readme.txt

 Whether you're operating a hyperlocal hub listing thousands of events, a university with many thousands of users, or you're a sole business owner listing your classes, The Events Calendar has your back.

 Just getting started?
-Definitely watch and read through the <a href="http://m.tri.be/2d">New User Primer</a>.
+Definitely watch and read through the <a href="http://m.tri.be/2d">New User Primer</a> before going much forther.

 * Rapidly create events
 * Saved venues & organizers